hlomphosibeko/My-Safari-Knowledge-Quiz/README.md

 * Roman, a tutor, helped with the looping of the game.
 * Sean, a tutor, help with the error referring to an undefined variable which was interrupting the flow of the game.
 * To position my playground, I used a code from Love Maths.
+* To test if my JavaScript code does not have any errors, I used [JSHint](https://jshint.com/)

 ### Media